MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 **Label everything**.
 Provide clear, accurate, and meaningful labels for each icon.
 Label lines when the relationships aren't clear.

 **Maintain consistency**.
-Use standardized colors, casing, icons, icon sizes, line types, arrow heads, and other representations for similar elements throughout a diagram and across related diagrams.
+Use standardized colors, casing, icons, icon sizes, line types, arrow heads, and other representations for similar elements throughout a diagram.
+Stay consistent across all diagrams created for your workload's design and documentation.
 Draw from existing data or taxonomies.

 **Be accurate**.
 Diagrams are abstractions, but don't sacrifice accuracy in the process.
 For example, don't represent a service in a virtual network if it's not present in that virtual network.
 A diagram is a communication tool, so you need to avoid miscommunication from inaccuracies.